+requested attributes.

+:param group_dn: The distinguished name of the group.

+'''

-''' Find a Computer in AD based on a specified userPrincipalName and return it along. →with any requested attributes. :param computer_name: The userPrincipalName name of the computer. :param attributes_to_lookup: A list of additional LDAP attributes to query for the what's specified, the computer's name and object class. →attributes will be queried. :param controls: A list of LDAP controls to use when performing the search.
-These. →can be used to specify whether or not certain properties/attributes are critical, which. →influences whether a search may succeed or fail based on their availability. :returns: an ADComputer object or None if the computer does not exist. find_group_by_sam_name(self, group_name: str, attributes_to_lookup: List[str] = None, -controls: List[ldap3.protocol.rfc4511.Control] = None) -> Union[ms_active_directory.
-Find a Group in AD based on a specified sAMAccountName name and return it along with.
+''' :param attributes_to_lookup: A list of additional LDAP attributes to query for the. ⇒group.
+Regardless of what's specified, the group's name and object class. →attributes will be queried. :param controls: A list of LDAP controls to use when performing the search.
+These whether or not certain properties/attributes are critical, which →influences whether a search may succeed or fail based on their availability. :returns: an ADGroup object or None if the group does not exist. find_group_by_name(self, group_name: str, attributes_to_lookup: List[str] = None, →controls: List[ldap3.protocol.rfc4511.Control] = None) -> Union[ms_active_directory.
+Find a Group in AD based on a provided name.
+This function takes in a generic name which can be either a distinguished name, au ⇔common name, or a sAMAccountName, and tries to find a unique group identified by it and return. →information on the group. :param group_name: The name of the group, which may be a DN, common name, or